Crockpot Enchiladas with Beef

 Do you really use 1/2 cup hot sauce?

 Yes, that’s correct.
 We are using Frank’s RedHot, a Buffalo-style hot sauce.
 If you are worried about the spice level, you can always start with a smaller amount and then add more at the end if needed.

 What is a good substitute for enchilada sauce?

 You can use a mild bottled taco sauce instead.
 Or even and very thin Picante sauce.

 More Apple Butter Goodness

 - Place the beef roast in a large slow cooker and cover with sliced onions, garlic, enchilada sauce, Musselman's Apple Butter, cayenne sauce, and 1 teaspoon salt.
 Place the lid on top and turn the slow cooker on high.
-Cook for 5-7 hours, or 10-12 hours on low, until the roast shreds easily with a fork (fork-tender.)
+Cook for 5-7 hours, or 10-12 hours on low, until the roast shreds easily with a fork (fork-tender).

 - Pull the beef roast out of the sauce and place on a cutting board.
 Shred with 2 forks and mix the shredded meat back into the sauce.
 Keep on warm until ready to continue.

 - Preheat the oven to 400 degrees.
 Scoop the meat into tortillas and roll.
-Then place each enchilada in a large 10 X 15 inch baking dish.
+Then place each enchilada in a large 10x15-inch baking dish.
 Once the tortillas and meat are used up, spoon the remaining sauce over the top of the beef enchilada recipe and cover with shredded cheese.
 Bake for 10-15 minutes until the cheese in melted and bubbly.
 Serve warm with your choice of fresh toppings.

 Making this recipe?
-Why not take a quick shot and share it on Instagram!
-Make sure to tag it #ASpicyPerspective so we can see what you’re cooking!
+Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!